Eastwood (Scottish Parliament constituency): Constituency profile

 The Eastwood constituency is a highly affluent, middle-class commuter seat located south-west of Glasgow.
 It covers a majority of the East Renfrewshire council area, based principally around the towns of Newton Mearns, Eaglesham, Giffnock, Thornliebank, Netherlee, Busby and Clarkston which adjoin the City of Glasgow.
 According to data derived from the Scottish Index for Multiple Deprivation 60% of the seat's datazones are among the 10% most affluent areas in Scotland, with a further 15% of the seat's datazones being among the 20% most affluent areas in Scotland.

 Data from the 2011 Scottish Census suggests that the seat has a substantial number of home-owners residing in large bungalows in comparison to the national average, with large portion of the seat's working population being employed in managerial, administrative and professional occupations.

 Member of the Scottish Parliament

 The MSP for this constituency from its creation in 1999 was Ken Macintosh of Labour.
 In the 2016 election, Macintosh lost the seat, finishing third behind the Conservative victor Jackson Carlaw; however, he was returned as an additional MSP for the West Scotland region, following which he was elected as the Scottish Parliament's fifth Presiding Officer.
+Kirsten Oswald, former MP for East Renfrewshire was elected for the seat in 2026.
+This was the first time the constituency was held by the Scottish National Party.